electrikmilk/cherrilang.org/index.md

 </div>

-What makes Cherri different from previous Shortcuts programming languages is that its primary platform is macOS.
-Not only due to restrictions placed on iOS, which unfortunately discontinued many iOS app-based Shortcut languages but for better sustainability (fewer restrictions placed on macOS) and developer experience (no tiny tapping!).
+### What's a Shortcut?

 A Shortcut is a custom automation created by users on Apple platforms (Mac, iPhone, etc.).
 It is composed of metadata, and "actions" which each perform a task on the device based on the configuration similar to a programming language with functions and control flow.
-In this way, it becomes a way to program custom software for Apple devices without needing to write an app for approval on the Apple App Store.
+In this way, it becomes a way to program custom software for Apple devices without needing to write an app in Swift and wait for approval from the Apple App Store.

-Typically, it can be cumbersome for a Shortcut developer to go past the scale of a couple of hundred actions.
-Cherri makes it possible for a Shortcut project to scale.
-The language features things typical software developers would expect (e.g. `#includes`, macros) to make a Shortcut project take less time and effort and ultimately much more maintainable in the long term.
+### What makes Cherri different from previous Shortcuts programming languages?

+Its primary platform is macOS.
+The restriction where Shortcuts must be signed, which unfortunately discontinued many iOS app-based Shortcut languages, has shown that a Shortcuts language will likely be more sustainable (fewer restrictions placed on macOS, macOS can sign Shortcuts) and give a better developer experience (no tiny tapping!).